google-home/smart-home-nodejs/README.md

 e.g. https://xyz123.ngrok.io/token
 1. Enter any remaining necessary information you might need for authentication your app.
 Then Save.
+1. Visit your front end https://xyz123.ngrok.io and click the cloud icon to enable a device
 1. On a device with the Google Assistant logged into the same account used to create the project in the Actions Console, enter your Assistant settings.
 1. Click Home Control.